aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/forms2olecontrol/_index.md

 ```

-Gets name of the ActiveX control.
+Sets name of the ActiveX control.

  **Examples:**